WRF-Fire-UNR/UNR-WRF-FIRE/docs/source/Ubuntu.rst

 .. centered:: “bash (script_name)”

-After the installation is finished, WRF-Fire can be compiled using the instruction provided in “Compiling WRF-Fire”.
+After the installation is finished, WRF-Fire can be compiled using the instruction provided in :ref:`“Compiling WRF-Fire” <compileLin>`.
 For creating the configuration file, option number 34 must be used when using the provided script to compile WRF-Fire using GNU compilers and in parallel using MPICH.